bids-standard/bids-specification/src/appendices/meg-file-formats.md

-After applying SSS (for example, by using the MaxFilter software), files SHOULD be renamed with the corresponding label (for example, `proc-sss`) and placed in a `derivatives` subdirectory.
+After applying SSS (for example, by using the MaxFilter software), files SHOULD be renamed with the corresponding label (for example, `proc-sss`) and placed in a `derivatives` sub-directory.

 Example: